InsideTechnologiesSrl/DefenderBug/README.md

 There’s no way to restore the icon but there’s a way to rebuild the most common to Start Menu with this script.

+This script runs on Windows 10 and Windows 11 without elevated permission.

 To know what kind of links are deleted, open Microsoft Defender 365 portal and run this Advanced Hunting query:

 DeviceEvents